Get a head start in getting into medical school with Des Moines University’s Health P.A.S.S.

 - Information sessions on professions in medicine and the sciences

-- Information sessions on how to plan academically for medical school
+- Information sessions on how to plan academically and financially for medical school

 - Medical school mock interviews and tips on the application and admission process